owasp-amass/docs/docs/open-asset-model/contact.md

 ---

 !!!
 Info annotate "OAM Taxonomy"
-    The diagram and data tables below outline the properties and incoming relationships for each `Contact Asset` type: `Email, Location, and Phone.` # (1)!
+    The diagrams and data tables below outline the properties and incoming relationships for each `Contact Asset` type: `Email, Location, and Phone.` # (1)!

 1. :material-check-decagram: Required fields are denoted in the tables below.